DataDog/integrations-extras/neo4j/README.md

 Get metrics from neo4j service in real time to:

-* Visualize and monitor neo4j states
+* Visualize and monitor neo4j states.
 * Be notified about neo4j failovers and events.

 ## Setup
 ### Installation

-Install the `dd-check-neo4j` package manually or with your favorite configuration manager
+Install the `dd-check-neo4j` package manually or with your favorite configuration manager.

 ### Configuration